nextpyp/pyp/docs/introduction.rst

 `nextPYP <https://nextpyp.app/>`_ is a comprehensive platform for single-particle cryo-EM/ET image analysis developed and maintained by the `Bartesaghi Lab <http://cryoem.cs.duke.edu>`_ at `Duke University <http://www.duke.edu>`_.

-Designed to lower the barrier of access to complex protocols for cryo-EM/ET data processing, ``nextPYP`` combines the use of tried-and-tested tools in the field (e.g., IMOD, cisTEM, etc.), with unique `methods <https://cryoem.cs.duke.edu/research/methods/>`_ developed in the `Bartesaghi Lab <http://cryoem.cs.duke.edu>`_ to obtain state-of-the-art results.
+Designed to lower the barrier of access to complex protocols for cryo-EM/ET data processing, ``nextPYP`` provides state-of-the-art results using a combination of established tools in the field with unique `methods <https://cryoem.cs.duke.edu/research/methods/>`_ developed in the `Bartesaghi Lab <http://cryoem.cs.duke.edu>`_.

 Main features
 -------------
-- Portable, easy-to-use, fully featured web-based GUI
+- **Ease-of-use**: portable, user-friendly, and fully featured web-based GUI
-- On-the-fly data pre-processing (single-particle and tomography)
+- **Scalability**: parallel processing with small storage footprint (no need to save tomograms, sub-volumes, or particle stacks)
-- End-to-end pipeline for high-resolution structure determination (single-particle and tomography)
+- **End-to-end workflows**: run all steps required to convert raw data into high-resolution structures (cryo-EM/ET)
-- Molecular pattern exploration and particle localization from tomograms (MiLoPYP)
+- **Pattern mining**: deep-learning based cellular tomogram exploration and accurate particle localization (cryo-ET)
-- 2D/3D particle picking using size-based, geometry-based and neural network-based approaches
+- **Particle picking suite**: size-based, geometry-based and neural network-based methods (cryo-EM/ET)
-- Scalable, small storage footprint (no need to save full size tomograms, sub-volumes, or particle stacks)
+- **Constrained refinement**: multi-mode constrained refinement and classification for heterogeneity analysis (cryo-ET)
-- Multi-mode constrained refinement and constrained classification for heterogeneity analysis
+- **High-resolution refinement**: per-particle CTF and frame refinement, and self-tuning exposure weighting (cryo-EM/ET)
-- Particle-based CTF refinement, movie frame refinement and self-tuning exposure weighting
+- **On-the-fly pre-processing**: analyze raw data during data collection in high-throughput mode (cryo-EM/ET)
-- Import/export metadata in various formats to interface with external programs
+- **Interoperability**: import/export metadata in multiple formats to interface with external programs

 Select from the following options: